adnan2003072/mealster/README.md

 ## Project setup

-This guide will walk you through setting up the **Ollama** project.
+This guide will walk you through setting up this project on your local machine.

 ### 1. Install Ollama